manav828/doneone/QUICK_SETUP.md

 The extension was just rebuilt with fixes!

 1. Go to **chrome://extensions/**
-2. Find "FlowBoard - Project Management"
+2. Find "DoneOne - Project Management"
 3. Click the **🔄 Reload** button (circular arrow icon)

 ✅ Extension is now updated!